PavolUlicny/Local-AI-Agent/README.md

 ## Known Limitations

-- DuckDuckGo scraping can vary over time; identical queries may yield different snippets or ordering across runs.
+- DDGS provider scraping can vary over time; identical queries may yield different snippets or ordering across runs.
 - The assistant model uses nonzero temperature by default for answers, so responses are not bit‑for‑bit deterministic.
 - No JavaScript execution or full page rendering is performed; only titles, URLs, and snippet text are used, which may miss dynamic content.
 - Topic selection does not perform context‑length rebuilds; if it fails, the system proceeds without selecting a topic for that turn.
 - No persistent storage of conversations beyond process lifetime; restarting the program resets topics and history.
-- Rate limiting by DuckDuckGo may still occur despite retries and backoff; reducing rounds or switching backend can help.
+- Rate limiting by DDGS providers may still occur despite retries and backoff; reducing rounds or switching backend can help.
 - The system does not include adversarial prompt‑injection defenses beyond strict classifier output validation.

 ## Contributing